greyfoxit/RxNetwork/README.md

 ```

 This is just to give you idea of what's possible.
 From here forward we'll assume default `Scheduler`
-has been already set and we'll be using lambdas and method references whenever possible just for
+has been already set and we'll be using lambdas and method references whenever possible for the sake
-the sake of brevity.
+of brevity.

 #### Simple observing